Business License Required for Renting Nightly

 When you buy a property zoned for nightly rental to rent out nightly be aware of any unauthorized space.
 In addition, be aware of any renovations or upgrades done without a permit.
 This can delay the approval of the business license.

 There was a case where not the sellers but the previous owners of a rental unit had added pot lights.
 The sellers did not know about this addition as it was never disclosed 15 years ago when they bought their strata unit.
 The RMOW showed up to inspect their unit and there was nothing on the RMOW file to suggest that the RMOW had received both strata approval and RMOW approval to add pot lights.
 Potlights go into the ceiling which is common property and not owned by the strata lot owner.
 Therefore, at this stage, the business license was not issued.
+The RMOW file may also have expired, so that is also a red flag for the RMOW.
+Red flag because it raises the question that the renovation was completed, but it was done without RMOW approval.
+Researching the status of the file through the RMOW and the strata corporation will take time.
+This is a thorough process.

 Now I don’t know the end of that story, but I will tell you that after 20 years of selling real estate and living in Whistler since 1993, the RMOW is not an organization that will do you any favors.
 It is all about the fire code, the rules and regulations, and the liability.
 Therefore, work with an experienced, Whistler realtor who understands how to navigate the RMOW.
-The law says it is Buyer beware.
+The law says it is buyer beware.
 The listing agent is not responsible for providing you with all the history of a property, that falls on the Buyer’s realtor.

 RMOW Resource